sanderklokk/Buildings-CO2-map/Frontend/README.md

 ## Other relevant information
 - The different routes in application are found and defined in the [router](src/pages/Router.tsx) component.
+   - The page for creating reports are not accessible from the navigation bar, as it is not a part of the admin functionality.
+To view this page, open `http://localhost:5173/report/create`
 - The application currently uses [localhost:8000](http://localhost:8000/) as the backend.
 This can be changed in [api/config.ts](src/api/config.ts).